£2m Compensation For A Serious Road Accident | Case Study

-As well as the physical injuries, the claimant also suffered psychological injuries including anxiety, panic attacks and overall depression.
+As well as the physical injuries, the claimant also suffered psychological injuries including anxiety, panic attacks and depression.
 Treatment for these conditions included psychotherapy, but more than four and a half years after the accident, the claimant still suffered these conditions.
 Before the accident the claimant was a type 2 diabetic, this changed permanently to a being type one diabetes as a direct result of the accident, requiring permanent insulin injections.

-Average Compensation For A Car Accident
+The Compensation Payout For The Car Accident

-Before the accident, the claimant had been studying for a masters degree whilst also working at a hotel chain.
+Before the accident, the claimant had been studying for a master’s degree whilst also working at a hotel chain.
 As a direct result of the accident and resulting injuries, the claimant was unable to continue with his previous everyday life.
 His care was provided by both his family and local authority.
-The claim also took into account that the claimants home was on the ground floor of a building and that several adaptations would be needed to help the claimant live comfortably.
+The claim also took into account that the claimant’s home was on the ground floor of a building and that several adaptations would be needed to help the claimant live comfortably.
 This case included a far higher than average compensation for car accident compensation claims.

 In this case, the defendant did not admit liability for the accident and resulting injuries.
 However, compensation was still paid in full.
 The compensation award was broken down as follows;

-£2,750,000 was awarded as special damages compensation.
+£180,000 in general damages.
+These cover the immediate pain and suffering as well as the loss of amenity. £2,750,000 was awarded as special damages compensation.
 This was paid as an out of court settlement.
 The special damages included loss of current and future earnings, the cost of specialist (private) prosthetics, as well as adaptations to his home.